 A state is safe if the system can allocate resources to each process (up to its maximum) in some order and still avoid a deadlock.
 More formally, a system is in a safe state only if there exists a safe sequence.
 A sequence of processes <P1, P2, ..., Pn> is a safe sequence for the current allocation state if, for each Pi, the resource requests that Pi can still make can be satisfied by the currently available resources plus the resources held by all Pj, with j < i.
 In this situation, if the resources that Pi needs are not immediately available, then Pi can wait until all Pj have finished.
 When they have finished, Pi can obtain all of its needed resources, complete its designated task, return its allocated resources, and terminate.
-When Pi terminates, Pi+1 can obtain its needed resources, then the system state is said to be unsafe.
+When Pi terminates, Pi+1 can obtain its needed resources, and so on.
+If no such sequence exists, then the system state is said to be unsafe.